In this article, I share my opinion on what motivates nature photographers, perhaps from a perspective not often considered.

 Fire Sky Sunrise Reflection in Michigan’s Eastern Upper Peninsula

 I have always deeply enjoyed nature and the outdoors, but there was a moment when I realized I could share my experiences in nature through photography.
 It was a defining moment of my life.
-I remember how I felt the excitement, yet a deep calmness at the same time.
+I remember how I felt excitement, yet a deep calmness at the same time.
 I knew I found an additional strong sense of purpose, aligned with something that brought me tremendous satisfaction.
 I knew I could share that.
-And I felt the power.
+And I felt power.

 Male American Kestrel Turning